M-Patek/Market-Knowledge/Phoenix_project/runbook.md

 Open the .env file with a text editor.

 Fill in your actual API keys for the services you intend to use (e.g., ALPHA_VANTAGE_API_KEY, GEMINI_API_KEY).
-The variable names must match those specified in config.yaml.
+The variable names must match those specified in config/system.yaml.

-3. Core Operations
+Core Operations
 a.
 Configure the Run
-All operations are controlled by the central config.yaml file.
-Before running, open this file and configure:
+All operations are controlled by the central configuration file.

+[CRITICAL UPDATE] The main config file is config/system.yaml, not config.yaml.

+Before running, open config/system.yaml and configure:

 start_date & end_date